Athenolabs/owm_erpnext_Integration/README.md

 Weather Logs:
 List of all informtation collected in read-only form for past API calls.
 Uses DATETIME of API call as the name of the document.

+Allow Greenhouses to Access API:
+TODO The is a future use for the integration.
+The purpose is to allow the Greenhouse Module the ability to make calls and to setup the Greenhouse app to allow for the calls and setups.

 ## NOTE FROM AUTHOR

 The real functionality of this code is to help me learn about ERPNext and how custom apps interact with the framework.